Silence Remained

 20.07.2008

 Cambodia is one of the countries in the world with the most tremendous changes within the last 40 years.
-The once high advance country and center of the Khmer Empire, was hit by the evil civil war and the genocide in the 1970s and came into Vietnamese occupation in the 80s.
-Then in the early 90s the UN got the authority to supervise the politics and conflicts in Cambodia.
+The once highly advanced country and center of the Khmer Empire, was hit by the evil civil war and the genocide in the 1970s and came into Vietnamese occupation in the 1980s.
+Then in the early 1990s the United Nations got the authority to supervise the politics and conflicts in Cambodia.
 From this time on the country has been shifting to modernism.
-Today Cambodia is a parliamentary representative democracy with a rapid developing economy.
+Today Cambodia is a parliamentary representative democracy with a rapidly developing economy.

 Yoko Toda contrasts these changes in an installation of her photographs from the mid 1960s and a video of the modern city life of 2008.
 The 3-piece installation emphasizes the contrast of modernism and tradition, noise and silence, movement and slowness.